Best TV wall mounts 2019: budget and premium

 We’ve scoured the internet for the best-rated wall mounts at a range of prices.
 While we haven’t tested them ourselves, we believe the hundreds of positive user reviews we've waded through in our research speak for themselves.

 Read on for the best wall mounts you can buy.
-And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.
+What's more, the Black Friday deals have already begun and discounts should continue to appear over the next few weeks, so keep an eye out for bargains.

+And if you want a new TV to go with on new mount, check out the best Black Friday TV deals live right now.

 If you’ve got a larger telly, the Sanus VLT5 has you covered, supporting TVs of between 51 and 80 inches and up to around 55kg.